Baebel43/team5capstone/Resistance Subsystem.md

 ![SolidWorks design of work system housing](https://github.com/Baebel43/team5capstone/blob/main/Documentation/Images/ResistanceSystemImages/WorkChart.png)

 Figure 1.
 Force Sensor Datasheet

-### Meeting Actuator Duty Cycle Constraint
-This is an inheretted constraint from the past team.
-The Arduino contains a function to programmabley limit the duty cycle.
-This will be utlized to set the maximum PWM cycle to fulfill this constraint.

 ### Meeting Stability Constraint
 The Arduino can be programmed as a PID controller.
 The PID constants given by the manufacturer are as follows: